xeoron/simpleMath/README.md

 Requirements
 =====

-Designed for macOS and Linux, yet will work on other *nix systems and Windows.
+Python & designed for macOS and Linux, yet will work on other *nix systems and Windows.

 Usage
 =====